-- 1. Go to the firewall's settings, - Select Configure network interfaces and routing for this firewall from SMC if it has not already been selected. - Expand Firewall information and configuration retrieval (advanced) and click on Retrieve configuration of interfaces and routing.
+- 1. Go to the firewall's settings, - Select Configure network interfaces and routing for this firewall from SMC if it has not already been selected. - 3.
+Expand Firewall information and configuration retrieval (advanced) and click on Retrieve configuration of interfaces and routing.

-▲ Firewall information and configuration retrieval (advanced) Retrieve the information sent by the firewall (certificates, license, VPN supervision) C Retrieve information D Redicte infolliation C Retrieve configuration of interfaces and routing Configuration of interfaces and routing
+▲ Firewall information and configuration retrieval (advanced) Retrieve the information sent by the firewall (certificates, license, VPN supervision) ı C Retrieve information C Redieve infolliation C Retrieve configuration of interfaces and routing

-8.2.3 Limitations to the route configuration from the SMC server
+6.2.3 Limitations to the route configuration from the SMC server